 Ampersand Mountain, just south of Route 3 in the High Peaks Wilderness, provides a superb view of this area as a reward for a three-mile hike through majestic stands of hemlock and northern hardwoods.

-This area does not yet have an adopted Unit Management Plan.
+This area does not yet have an adopted A Unit Management Plan was adopted for this area in 2019.